httpoxy/httpoxy-org/index.md

 {: .section}

 Under the CGI spec, headers are provided mixed into the environment variables.
 (These are formally known as "Protocol-Specific Meta-Variables"[^meta-variables]).
+That's just the way the spec works, not a failure or bug.

-The task being completed in most of the vulnerabilities is: configure a proxy for the internal (to the web application) HTTP request made shortly after.
-The same task in Ruby could be completed by the `find_proxy` method of `URI::Generic`, which notes:
+The goal of the code, in most of the vulnerabilities, is to find the correct proxy to use, when auto-configuring a client for the internal  HTTP request made shortly after.
+This task in Ruby could be completed by the `find_proxy` method of `URI::Generic`, which notes:

 > <p class="m-b-0" markdown="1">